Significant Disproportionality Frequently Asked Questions (FAQ)

 Back to Top

-What are the requirements for districts that are flagged with significant disproportionality and have compliant records?
+What are the requirements for districts and community schools flagged with significant disproportionality with compliant records?

-All districts identified with significant disproportionality will undergo a review of student records with the Office for Exceptional Children.
-The districts each will receive a Records for Review Excel file via the Special Education Profile that lists all the students included in the calculation for the category in which there is significant disproportionality.
-Each district must review the student records and provide documentation of student records specific to each category to the Office for Exceptional Children.
+All districts and community schools identified with significant disproportionality will complete a review of student records with the Department of Education and Workforce (the Department).
+Each district and community school will receive a Records for Review Excel file via the Special Education Profile that lists all the students with disabilities included in the calculation for the category in which there is significant disproportionality.
+Each district and community school must review the student records and provide documentation of student records specific to each category to the Department.

-If the Office for Exceptional Children notifies the district that its records are compliant, the district must complete Section B of the Self-Review Summary Report for the category that was flagged with significant disproportionality.
-The Office for Exceptional Children must approve the Self-Review Summary Report before the district takes further action.
+If the Department notifies the district or community school that its records are compliant, the district or community school must complete Section B of the Indicator Analysis for the category that was flagged with significant disproportionality.
+The Department must approve the Indicator Analysis before the district or community school takes further action.

-If the Office for Exceptional Children approves the Self-Review Summary Report, the district will complete an Improvement Plan to address the factors contributing to significant disproportionality.
-The district will implement the activities in the Improvement Plan using its redirected funds.
+If the Department approves the Indicator Analysis, the district or community school will complete an Improvement Plan to address the factors contributing to significant disproportionality.
+The district or community school will implement the activities in the Improvement Plan using its redirected funds.
 The activities in the Improvement Plan must align to the allowable use of funds for Comprehensive Coordinated Early Intervening Services.

 Back to Top

-What are the requirements for districts flagged with significant disproportionality with noncompliant records?
+What are the requirements for districts and community schools flagged with significant disproportionality with noncompliant records?

-All districts identified with significant disproportionality will undergo a review of student records with the Office for Exceptional Children.
-The districts each will receive a Records for Review Excel file via the Special Education Profile that lists all the students included in the calculation for the category in which there is significant disproportionality.
-Each district must review the student records and provide documentation of student records specific to each category to the Office for Exceptional Children.
+All districts and community schools identified with significant disproportionality will complete a review of student records with the Department of Education and Workforce (the Department).
+Each district and community school will receive a Records for Review Excel file via the Special Education Profile that lists all the students with disabilities included in the calculation for the category in which there is significant disproportionality.
+Each district or community school must review the student records and provide documentation of student records specific to each category to the Department.

-Districts with noncompliant records are required to demonstrate individual and systemic correction.
-Districts will provide documentation of student records demonstrating that each individual student’s records on which the calculation was based has been corrected to demonstrate individual correction.
-Districts will submit additional student records to demonstrate systemic correction.
+Districts and community schools with noncompliant records are required to demonstrate individual and systemic correction.
+Districts and community schools will provide documentation of student records demonstrating that each individual student’s records on which the calculation was based has been corrected to demonstrate individual correction.
+Districts and community schools will submit additional student records to demonstrate systemic correction.

 All documents, deadlines and additional details will be linked within the Special Education Profile.